°1967, Newport Beach, California

 CRG, New York, NY

-Eagle Rock Cultural Center, Los Angeles, California
+Eagle Rock Cultural Center, Los Angeles, CA

-Seca, Gallery Paule Anglim, San Francisco, California
+Seca, Gallery Paule Anglim, San Francisco, CA

-University of California Santa Barbara, Santa Barbara, California
+University of California Santa Barbara, Santa Barbara, CA

-Art Institute of Chicago, Chicago, Illinois
+Art Institute of Chicago, Chicago, IL

-Beyond Baroque Literary Arts Center, Venice, California
+Beyond Baroque Literary Arts Center, Venice, CA

 1996

-University of California Los Angeles, Los Angeles, California
+University of California Los Angeles, Los Angeles, CA

 Studio Guenzani, Milan, Italy